Bengaluru civic agency designates 32 municipal wards as COVID-19 hotspots

-With 71 positive coronavirus cases being reported in Bengaluru apart from three deaths, the city's civic agency has declared 32 municipal wards as COVID- 19 hotspots, Municipal officials said.
+With 71 positive coronavirus cases being reported in Bengaluru including three deaths, the city's civic agency has declared 32 municipal wards of the 198 as COVID-19 hotspots, Municipal officials said.
 Bengaluru tops the list with 71 positive cases so far, followed by Mysuru where 58 cases have been reported.

 Kalaburagi district is also among the hotspots with 17 positive cases including three deaths.
 These 32 wards of Bruhat Bengaluru Mahanagara Palike (BBMP) have been completely sealed and an extensive health check-up campaign has been taken up in these areas, Bengaluru Mayor M Gautham Kumar told P T I on Thursday.